A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: Conclusions

-As a further outlook to our work, we would like to emphasise the following.
+However, this strongly depends on the value of the $\Z_2$-odd VL mass and on the specific model realisation (i.e., which fermionic partner is present), as, for example, in the TPVDM direct-detection constraints limit the region with low DM mass (and therefore low $V^\prime$ mass).
+In evaluating such constraints, we have computed triangle-loop induced DM-DM-$Z/\gamma$ amplitudes which define multipole DM Z-boson/photon interactions and lead to an important constraints from DM direct detection experiments.
+We provide the respective detailed generic formulas which can be used for analogous models.

 The minimal realisation of a FPVDM scenario adopted here has already significant potential to explain astrophysical DM phenomena as well as to exhibit smoking gun signals at the LHC.
-However, non-minimal FPVDM models, which structure depends upon the concrete realisation of the mediator, Higgs and/or flavour sectors, would imply an even richer set of predictions and could well be used to explain currently observed data anomalies.
-For example, if the VL fermion interacts with the leptonic sector of the SM, it might explain lepton flavour anomalies at the LHC~\cite{Crivellin:2021sff} or in $(g-2)_\mu$~\cite{Muong-2:2021ojo} while at the same time provide novel physics cases for future $e^+e^-$ colliders~\cite{Aicheler:2012bya,Baer:2013cma,An:2018dwb,FCC:2018evy}.
-Finally, upon allowing for mixing in the scalar sector, further VL partners and/or additional interactions of the same VL representation, would open up a long list of possibilities for future studies, both theoretical and experimental.
+However, non-minimal FPVDM models, whose structure depends upon the concrete realisation of the mediator (Higgs and/or flavour sectors) would imply an even richer set of predictions and could well be used to explain currently observed data anomalies.
+For example, if the VL fermion interacts with the leptonic sector of the SM, it might explain the muon $(g-2)$~\cite{Muong-2:2021ojo} or $W$ mass~\cite{CDF:2022hxs} anomalies, while at the same time provide novel physics cases for future $e^+e^-$ colliders~\cite{Aicheler:2012bya,Baer:2013cma,An:2018dwb,FCC:2018evy}.
+Finally, allowing for mixing in the scalar sector, further VL partners and/or additional interactions of the same VL representation, would open up a long list of possibilities for future studies, both theoretical and experimental.
 This would allow one to also explore the complementarity between collider and non-collider observables in such scenarios in ever greater depth than can be afforded by the minimal realisation tackled here.